micmejia/bible-dump/NKJV/Ezekiel/Ezek 27.md

 Damascus _was_ your merchant because of the abundance of goods you made, because of your many luxury items, with the wine of Helbon and with white wool.

 ###### 19
-Dan and Javan paid for your wares, [^f]traversing back and forth.
+Dan and Javan paid for your wares, traversing back and forth.
 Wrought iron, cassia, and cane were among your merchandise.

 ###### 20
 Dedan _was_ your merchant in saddlecloths for riding.